by Ray Gralak of Sirius-Imaging

 USB connectivity devices for computers that lack serial ports.

 of Sirius-Imaging.
 Please refer to his website http://www.pulseguide.com

 for further developments and enhancements.
 The software

-will be provided on a CD-ROM with all Astro-Physics
+has been provided on a CD-ROM with all Astro-Physics

-mounts delivered in 2004 or later.
+mounts delivered since 2004.
 Previous owners

 of any Astro-Physics mount can download the software

 free-of-charge courtesy of Ray.
-We appreciate Ray's

 - Pulse guiding.
 Corrects for drift due to mispolar

 is an idea originally suggested by Roland Christen